Ravana99/aasma21-Bolster/readme.md

 where parameter `agents` corresponds to the number of agents that will play the game.

+In the GUI, pressing the "Step" button will make all agents perform one turn and pressing the "Run" button will make all agents play the entirety of the game.
+To play again, simply close the window and run the previous command again.

 #### Playing the game

 The CLI version can also be played by one human player (against computer-controlled agents).
 To do so, use the following command: